Una865/IntroductionToMachineLearning/Week3/README.md

 # Defining features for data

+Throughout excercises in this week I worked on feature extraction.

 When dealing with features it is important to be aware of what kind of data we are dealing with.
 When looking at numbers, the data is usually divided into discrete and continious, but what is their difference?

 ## Discrete Data